Where Do Occupational Therapists Work?

 These services are vital to patients as they recover and heal in the hospital setting.

-There are many different types of rehab centers, and OTAs can work in many of them.
-Often, OTAs may work in drug and alcohol rehab centers where they will help patients who have medical issues stemming from a substance abuse problem.
+OTAs can work in the many different types of rehab centers that exist.
+OTAs may work in drug and alcohol rehab centers where they will help patients who have medical issues stemming from a substance abuse problem.

 Substance abuse can cause chronic short-term memory loss and abstract thinking problems, similar to Alzheimer’s or dementia patients.

 The knowledge and skill base of occupational therapy, which you’ll master through the Online OTA program at St. Catherine University, can also help treat individuals working toward mental health recovery.
-The AOTA says that occupational therapy can be beneficial in a lot of different ways, including:
+Occupational therapy can be beneficial in this setting in many different ways, including:

-- Creating coping strategies to help manage the impact of symptoms of illness on a patient’s life, including being more organized and able to engage in activities
+- Creating coping strategies to help manage the impact of symptoms of illness on a patient’s life, including organizational skills and the ability to engage in activities

-- Addressing obstacles and building on existing abilities in order to form healthy habits and routines to support a healthy lifestyle
+- Addressing obstacles and building upon existing abilities to form healthy habits and routines to support a healthy lifestyle

-- Helping patients to identify personal values, needs, and goals to enable informed, realistic decision making
+- Helping patients identify personal values, needs, and goals to enable informed, realistic decision making

 - Providing community-based resources, peer-facilitated groups, and other support options